-🍦 From My Home Refrigerator to My Own Freezer: How I Started Selling Ice Cream with Only $20 in the Dominican Republi
+🍦 From My Home Refrigerator to My Own Freezer: How I Started Selling Ice Cream with Only $20 in the Dominican Republic

 My name is Marmely.
 I’m 28 years old, and I’m from the Dominican Republic.